ndgsghdj/2024-Notes/History/Notes/04-01-Outbreak_of_World_War_2.md

 - Top priority - protect the economy
 - Low priority - international co-operation
 - Adopted a policy of protectionism.
 This was achieved through tariffs (taxes on imports) in order to protect its own economy from foreign competition.
 - Britain was one of the leaders of the League of Nations.
-But due to the Depressionm was unwilling to help sort out international disputes.
+But due to the Depression was unwilling to help sort out international disputes.
 For example, when Japan invaded Manchuria it did nothing.

 **France**

 - Top priority - protection from Germany
 - Low priority - international co-operation
 - Like most European countries, France was hit hard by the depression.
-Its own exports of food, wine, cars nad other goods declined.
+Its own exports of food, wine, cars and other goods declined.
 - Became very concerned about the rise of Nazism in Germany.
 It began to rearm on a large scale and built a line of fortifications along the border between France and Germany (e.g. the Maginot Line)

 **Italy**